 - 1. Carefully review the Community Partnership grant guidelines, application questions, and scoring rubric. - 2.
 Participate in Community Partnership Grant Application Webinar.
-Please note completion of this webinar is mandatory for all applicants.
-The webinar will be available on GOSA's website by the end of April. - 3.
-Once you participate in the webinar series, create an account on GOSA's online application site and log in to complete the eligibility form and application.
-The link to the online application site will be available by the end of April. - 4.
+Please note completion of this webinar is mandatory for all applicants. - 3.
+Once you participate in the webinar series, create an account on the Community Partnership Grant Application Portal and log in to complete the eligibility form and application. - 4.
 Electronically submit your completed application, including your answers to the application questions along with all required documents.